-Please note, applications for the 2020 Injury Science Research Experiences for Undergraduates (REU) program are now closed.
-2021 Injury Science REU Cheyney University of Pennsylvania and Lincoln University - PA Research Projects will be available during Fall 2020.
+Please note, 2021 Injury Science REU Cheyney University of Pennsylvania and Lincoln University - PA Research Projects will be listed in late November 2020.
+Please check back then.

 Funded by a Pennsylvania Department of Health grant with a mission to promote scientific research in Pennsylvania's historically black colleges and universities (HBCUs), Children's Hospital of Philadelphia's Center for Injury Research and Prevention (CIRP) offers two research projects exclusively to Cheyney University of Pennsylvania and Lincoln University - PA students.